chili-publish/grafx-documentation/docs/CHILI-GraFx/concepts/federated-single-sign-on/index.md

-# CHILI GraFx Federated Single sign-on
+# CHILI GraFx Federated Single Sign-On

 This document contains general concepts that apply to the federation with third-party IDPs as well as details for the configuration depending on the protocol to be used.